History of the World - Project Gestalt

 At this point, realizing how long the venture will take, the stabilized Gestalts are all set into stasis, to awaken in a thousand years when the WCS contagion is finally cleaned from the earth.

-- spring-of-life likes this
+- marry-the-night likes this

 - yuumetogenjitsu likes this

 - c0untersp3ll reblogged this from something-very-special